girishjjain/DevResx/scala.md

     println(addOne(4))
 ```
+* Scala does not require you to catch checked exceptions, or declare them in a throws clause.
+You can declare a throws clause if you wish with the @throws annotation, but it is not required.
 * Any method invocation, in which you are passing in exactly one argument, you can opt to use curly braces to surround the argument instead of parentheses (useful when using currying technique to pass function literal for one of the argument)
 ```
     def addOne(n1: Int) = {